GeorgeDavila/UniversalTranslator/README.md

 # UniversalTranslator

-input your own API tokens in apiReq.js where it says YOUR_TOKEN_HERE
+input your own huggingface API tokens in apiReq.js where it says YOUR_TOKEN_HERE